nemethmik/ui5-webcomponents-sample-lit/README.md

 A clean, no-framework implementation of the sample application using state of the art tooling for web component development with Vite, Lit and TypeScript.
 ESLint is used for linting TyeScript.

 This is a multiproject repository, the actual projects can be found in the subfolders.
+You may also find a number of branches as the project implementation went ahead.

 The projects here are based on the samples [ui5-webcomponents-sample-react](https://github.com/SAP-samples/ui5-webcomponents-sample-react)